The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 Sims said some firms close job ads within hours after getting 500 or 600 applications, but only a few are actually a match.

 Key Point: Automation saves time but can also create too much noise.
-Businesses should use human review and personal interviews to find the best candidates.
+Businesses, especially those without a dedicated SAP staffing agency partner, should use human review and personal interviews to find the best candidates.

 5. Screening and Interviewing in the AI Era